 - Gather the ingredients and 3 shallow dishes to create a little assembly line for preparing the chicken.
 Put the flour in a shallow platter and season with a fair amount of salt and pepper; mix with a fork to distribute evenly.
 In a wide bowl, combine the eggs and water; beat until frothy.
 Put the bread crumbs in a shallow platter, add the 1 cup Parmesan, chopped parsley, and garlic powder.
 Season with salt and pepper and stir with a fork until thoroughly combined.

 - Heat 3 tablespoons of olive oil over medium-high flame in a large oven-proof skillet.
 Lightly dredge both sides of the chicken cutlets in the seasoned flour; and then dip them in the egg wash to coat completely, letting the excess drip off; then dredge in the bread crumbs.
 When the oil is nice and hot, add the cutlets and fry for 4 minutes on each side until golden and crusty, turning once.

 - Remove bay leaves from sauce.
 Ladle the tomato-olive sauce over the chicken and arrange the mozzarella on top.
 Sprinkle with Parmesan.
 Bake for 15 minutes or until the cheese is bubbly.
 Sprinkle with remaining fresh basil and parsley.
 Serve hot with spaghetti.

-Note: This can be made into Eggplant Parmigiana by substituting the chicken with eggplant.
-Before starting your tomato sauce, trim and slice eggplant ½-inch thick, then salt and let drain onto a paper towel-lined plate to release the extra moisture.
+Note: This is a dish created by Italian immigrants, which originally may have been inspired by Italian melanzane alla parmagiana, Eggplant Parmigiana, made by substituting the chicken with eggplant.
+Before starting your tomato sauce, trim and slice eggplant ½-inch thick.
+Some say to salt and let drain onto a paper towel-lined plate to release the extra moisture, but I honestly never do this.
 Proceed with step 3 using the eggplant in lieu of the chicken.